Potential-Threat/Ducky-script-Fake-Windows-Logon/README.md

 Open the script.txt file in a text editor.

-Replace the <YOUR_DROPBOX_ACCESS_TOKEN> placeholder with your own Dropbox access token.
+Replace the <YOUR_ACCESS_TOKEN_HERE> placeholder, on line 45 in script.txt, with your own Dropbox access token.

 `STRING $DropBoxAccessToken = 'YOUR_ACCESS_TOKEN_HERE'`